Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 2nd argument: A item, the reward for completing the ritual
 - 3rd argument: A number array, must contain at least one value.
 When a lost page is 'activated', one of these numbers will be chosen and used as the number of ingredients required
 - 4th argument: A number array, must contain at least one value.
 When a lost page is 'activated', one of these numbers will be chosen and used as the number of reward items the ritual gives
-- 5th argument: A `Punishment` array, must contain at least one value.
+- 5th argument: A `Punishment`{:.e} array, must contain at least one value.
 When a lost page is 'activated', one of these punishments will be chosen and for application on ritual completion.
 The available punishments are as follows
-    - `none`: Does nothing
+    - `none`{:.e}: Does nothing
-    - `levitation`: Makes nearby living entities levitate briefly
+    - `levitation`{:.e}: Makes nearby living entities levitate briefly
-    - `drunkenness`: Makes the player drunk and nauseous
+    - `drunkenness`{:.e}: Makes the player drunk and nauseous
-    - `blaze_inferno`: Spawns a handful of blazes nearby and alights the ground
+    - `blaze_inferno`{:.e}: Spawns a handful of blazes nearby and alights the ground
-    - `infestation`: Spawns a handful of silverfish nearby
+    - `infestation`{:.e}: Spawns a handful of silverfish nearby
-    - `withering`: Spawns a handful of wither skeletons nearby and gives the player withering
+    - `withering`{:.e}: Spawns a handful of wither skeletons nearby and gives the player withering
-    - `slime`: Spawns a handful of slimes nearby, drops some slimeballs on the ground, and replaces certain blocks nearby with slimed netherrack
+    - `slime`{:.e}: Spawns a handful of slimes nearby, drops some slimeballs on the ground, and replaces certain blocks nearby with slimed netherrack
-    - `unknown`: Randomly selects one of the other punishments to enact
+    - `unknown`{:.e}: Randomly selects one of the other punishments to enact
 - 6th argument: A string, the lang key to use instead of the ingredients when a 'activated' lost page's info screen is present.
 Useful for ingredients that are not single items.
 May be null to default to the ingredient's first valid item
 - *optional 7th argument*: A `ResourceLocation`, the name of the lost page definition